Can Electricity Really Shock Cancer Out of the Body?

 One method already showing promise is called Tumor Treating Fields (TTFields).
 This technique involves applying alternating electric fields (usually via adhesive patches on the skin) at precise frequencies to areas of the body with tumors.
 These low-intensity fields interfere with the cancer cells' internal structures as they try to divide.

 Specifically, the electric fields disrupt microtubules, the protein scaffolding cells use to split during mitosis.
 Cancer cells, which divide much more frequently than healthy cells, are particularly vulnerable to this kind of interference.
-The result?
-The cancer cells die off without damaging surrounding healthy tissue.
+The result ends up being the cancer cells die off without damaging surrounding healthy tissue!

-The technology is already being used in practice for patients with glioblastoma (an aggressive form of brain cancer) through a medical device called Optune.
-Clinical studies have shown that when combined with standard treatments like chemotherapy, TTFields can significantly extend survival.
+The technology is actually already being used in practice for patients with glioblastoma (an aggressive form of brain cancer) through a medical device called Optune.
+Some clinical studies have shown that when combined with standard treatments (like chemotherapy), TTFields can significantly extend survival odds.

 Electricity in medicine isn’t new, it just hasn’t been mainstream for cancer until now.